ansible/workshops/exercises/ansible_network/6-controller-job-template/README.es.md

    ![jobs link](images/controller_jobs_link.png)

    The **Backup network configurations** job was the most recent (unless you have been launching more jobs).
-Click on this job to return to the **Standard Out pane**.
-Automation controller will save the history of every job launched.
+Click on this job to return to the **Standard Out pane**.  controlador de Automatización will save the history of every job launched.

-### Step 5: Verify the backups were created
+### Paso 5: Verify the backups were created

 * On the Ansible control node command line `ls /backup` to view the time stamped folder (or folders if you created multiple backups)